Naresh Iyer

-Naresh Iyer (born 3 January 1981) is an Indian playback singer.
+Naresh Iyer (born 3 January 1981), known mononymously as Naresh, is an Indian playback singer.
 Born in Mumbai, Iyer is fluent in Tamil, Hindi and Marathi.
+Although his actual hometown was rumoured to be in Vadalur, Neyveli.
 Naresh Iyer has rendered 2000 film songs in several Indian languages and has several chart hits to his credit.
 His rendition of "Roobaroo" from the movie Rang De Basanti composed by A. R. Rahman topped the music charts for many weeks in 2006 and won him the National Film Award for Best Male Playback Singer.
 He won the Filmfare award in the R.D.
 Burman Musical Talent category.

 Early life

 Naresh Iyer was born to a Tamil family Shankar Iyer and Radha on 3 January 1981 and brought up in Matunga, Mumbai.
 He has a younger sister named Nisha Iyer, who is an upcoming self-taught Professional Artist.
 He attended SIES College of Commerce and Economics where he received his Degree in Commerce.
 After graduation he intended to become a Chartered Accountant and was practicing CA and side by side was learning Carnatic music and Hindustani classical music too.